 The area north of 2700 Road is divided into three zones for the purpose of topsoil replacement planning, as can be seen on Map 2.05.4-7.
-Zones 6 & 7 are not Prime Farmland areas, while Zone 8 is a small Prime Farmland area to be constructed as part of the reclamation of Prime Farmland soils related to the excavation of Pond 013 and is not covered in this subsection.
-For more details on the

-WFC prime farmland near Pond 013 related Prime Farmland, see Map 2.05.4-8 and subsection 12.1.2.
+Zones 6 & 7 are not Prime Farmland areas, while Zone 8 is a small Prime Farmland area to be constructed as part of the ongoing revegetation success monitoring during the period of liability.
+Qualitative monitoring for fertility will include unscheduled visual observations in conjunction with soil samplingreclamation of Prime Farmland soils related to the excavation of Pond 013 and is not covered in this subsection.
+For more details on the WFC prime farmland near Pond 013 related Prime Farmland, see Map 2.05.4-8 and subsection 12.1.2.